 He received a PhD. in music composition, a B.A.
 (English) B.F.A (Spec.
 Hons.
 Music) and a B.Ed.
 He has taught and performed in numerous contexts, including at McMaster University and Mohawk College, King’s University College, to street-involved youth, and in universities, colleges, libraries, festivals, schools, shelters, and community centres across the country.
 He was the Fall 2013 Young Voices eWriter-in-Residence at the Toronto Public Library and Writer-in-Residence at Western University in 2014-2015.
 He is writer-in-residence at several shelters/custody facilities with ArtForms’ “Writers in the House” program for at-risk youth.

-Barwin has been shortlisted for the Scotiabank Giller Prize, nominated for the Governor General’s Literary Award and an National Magazine Award.
-His poetry was a finalist is winner of the 2013 City of Hamilton Arts Award (Writing), the Hamilton Poetry Book of the Year for 2015, 2011, and 2001, and co-winner of the 2011 Harbourfront Poetry NOW competition, the 2010 bpNichol chapbook award, and the KM Hunter Artist Award.
+His recent national bestselling novel Yiddish for Pirates (Random House Canada) won the Stephen Leacock Medal for Humour as well as the Canadian Jewish Literary Award (FIction).
+It was also a finalist for both the Governor General’s Award for Fiction and the Scotiabank Giller Prize.
+His poetry was shortlisted for the National Magazine Award.
+He was a winner of the 2013 City of Hamilton Arts Award (Writing), the Hamilton Poetry Book of the Year for 2015, 2011, and 2001, and co-winner of the 2011 Harbourfront Poetry NOW competition, the 2010 bpNichol chapbook award, and the KM Hunter Artist Award.
 He has received major grants from the Canada Council and the Ontario Arts Council for his work.
 His YA novel, Seeing Stars was shortlisted for both the Crimewriters of Canada Arthur Ellis Award as well as the Canadian Library Association YA Book of Year, and his picturebook, The Magic Mustache, was chosen as a “Best Bet” by Macleans.

 Known for his dynamic and engaging performances, Barwin has given hundreds of readings and multimedia poetry presentations (with live music, interactive computer systems, and/or projections) in Canada and internationally.
 Born in Northern Ireland to South African parents of Ashkenazi descent, Barwin moved to Canada as a child.
 He is married with three adult children and lives in Hamilton, Ontario with a fear of the family car.